-Multi-family Units: The Zoning Code permits multi-family housing opportunities (projects with 3 or more units) in the multi-family zones (M-29, M-17, M-12, M-9, and M-6) by right.
+5. The P-1 zone allows both multifamily and single-family development opportunities (projects with 3 or more units) in the multi-family zones (M-29, M-17, M-12, M-9, and M-6) by right.
 Note that other zones allow more than one unit including duplexes and ADUs.
 Densities range from 6 units per acre to 29 units per acre.
 Densities of up to 99 units per acre are permitted in the Planned Unit District (P-1).
 Approximately 16 percent of the County housing stock consists of multi-family residences.
 Contra Costa County offers a wide variety of affordable multi-family units for lower-income households and persons with special needs, such as seniors, people with disabilities, and those with HIV/AIDS.

-Licensed Care Facilities: The Zoning Code permits licensed residential or community care facilities with six or fewer beds in all residential zones by right.
-Those facilities with more than six beds require a land use permit.
-Although proposals for residential care facilities with more than six residents are not common in Contra Costa County, they have nonetheless occurred in the past and the County has upheld its regulatory process of requiring administrative review before issuing a development permit.
+Source: Contra Costa County Zoning Code, November 2021.
+P = Permitted c = subject to a Land Use Permit the past and the County has upheld its regulatory process of requiring administrative review before issuing a development permit.
 When these proposals have emerged, the use has required compliance with conditions of approval for the land use permit including verification that the residential care facility was licensed by an appropriate state or local agency, and that public services (police and fire protection) and utilities (water, sewer, etc.) were adequate to serve the location and size of the facility.
 In each case, there were certain conditions relating to the approval of a site plan for the facility and maximum number of employees working in the facility at one time.